Bring Your Own Device (BYOD)

 Weight: Should be light enough for your son to carry around all day, anything more than 1.5kg including the case might be too heavy.

-Wireless: Must be dual-band capable, and state that it has a/g/n or a/b/g/n
+Wireless: Must be dual-band capable, and state that it has a/g/n or a/b/g/n or better

 Robustness: Your device should be strong enough to survive a fall onto a hard surface.

 Insurance: While we take all reasonable care to protect students’ property, we cannot accept responsibility for devices lost or stolen, so make sure it is covered for these possibilities.